 My life’s work has focused on progressive and holistic education and wellness.
 Comfortable connecting with all types of people, I've counseled and taught in settings from farms to prisons to corporate offices.
 I started my practice in early 2015 while also developing an Emotional Intelligence curriculum that I teach to urban, high-tech professionals, start-ups and corporations.

 I have an M.A. and Ed.M in Counseling Psychology from Columbia University with a focus in Multicultural Counseling.
-I have been trained in anti-racism and LGBT SafeZone, yoga and meditation, and strength-based interpersonal psychotherapy with Cognitive Behavioral (CBT) components.
-My specialization with couples is Emotionally Focused Therapy, for which I recommend first reading Sue Johnson's Hold Me Tight.
+I have been trained in anti-racism and LGBT SafeZone, yoga and meditation, and strength-based interpersonal psychotherapy.
+My specialization with couples is Emotionally Focused Therapy, for which I recommend first reading Sue Johnson's Hold Me Tight -- but no pressure.

 I am a Licensed Mental Health Counselor (LMHC) in the state of New York and a Licensed Professional Counselor (LPC) in the state of Georgia.